MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ### Use the multiple selection query-based parameter

 Query-based parameter values are derived at dashboard load time by executing the user specified query.
-The following example shows how to can create a multiple selection query-based parameter:
+The following example shows how to can create a multiple-selection query-based parameter:

 #### Create a parameter